stock2shop/website/README.md

 ## 2. Sections

-The site consists of [six main sections](#contents), each with its own distinct purpose.
-User Docs, Help Centre and Developers share the same page layout and top menu whereas the rest differ in layout but share the default top menu.
+The site consists of six main sections.
+User Docs, Help Centre and Developers share the same page layout and top menu whereas the rest have different layouts but share the default top menu.

 ### 2.1.
 Articles